Tsjippy/ChromecastPlugin/README.md

 Short summary
 -------------
-This plugin add devices to Domoticz to control you chromecast, and to retrieve its current app, title, playing mode.
+This plugin add devices to Domoticz to control your chromecast, and to retrieve its current app, title, playing mode.

 Installation and setup
 ----------------------